hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	press Esc key to discard changes in edit buffer and return back to the default mode.

-	NOTE: TO edit contents of a cell, follow a similar flow, the only change is to press 'e' key instead of 'i' key in the above mentioned flow, to switch from the default mode into edit mode.
+	NOTE: The editing occurs in the edit mode.

 To save changes to the spreadsheet key in the following explicit command.